Colel Chabad: Calendar

-Colel Chabad prints a yearly calendar with a compilation of laws and Chabad customs pertaining to the various weeks of the year.
-It is available in booklet format (Hebrew and English) as well as in a Hebrew language wall format for synagogue use, and its online version is published in both Hebrew and English.
+Colel Chabad prints a yearly calendar, the Luach (לוח, "calendar"), compiling of laws and Chabad customs pertaining to the various weeks of the year.
+The Luach was first published in 1924, and is available as an app, as well as in traditional booklet format (Hebrew and English) and in a Hebrew language wall format for synagogue use, and its online version is published in both Hebrew and English.

+The Luach was first compiled by Rabbi Avraham Chaim Naeh, then the secretary of the Edah HaChareidis, to replace the calendar that was at the time distributed by Colel Chabad as fundraising material, which followed conflicting halachic guidance to the stances of the Alter Rebbe's Shulchan Aruch, which is followed by Chabad.
+The Luach codified Chabad customs that had up until then been passed down as oral tradition, resulting in confusion about practice between international Chabad communities.

 Donations

 The charity receives donations from large and small donors alike.
 It distributes a pushka (charity box) which it encourages contributors to donate to every Friday before Shabbat candle-lighting.
 Large donors are honored at its annual dinner in New York.

+At the annual International Awards Gala in New York on 7 January 2026, Colel Chabad honored Ahmed al-Ahmed, the Syrian-born Australian shopkeeper who disarmed one of the gunmen of the 2025 Bondi Beach terrorist attack at a Chabad-hosted Hanukkah event at in Sydney the previous month.
+Al-Ahmed was introduced by Rabbi Yehoram Ulman of Chabad of Bondi, whose son-in-law Rabbi Eli Schlanger was killed in the attack.
+Investor Bill Ackman, who pledged $180,000 to Colel Chabad at the event in al-Ahmed's honor, presented him with a menorah inscribed "Light will win".

 According to media reports, Colel Chabad was the main charity supported by Sholom Rubashkin, who donated millions of dollars from profits earned by his now-bankrupt company, Agriprocessors.
 Rubashkin was twice honored at the charity's annual dinner.

 One year after the Simchat Torah terrorist attacks in southern Israel on Oct.
 7, Debbie and Michael Flacks have given a $5 million donation to erect a new center dedicated to promoting community service and acts of kindness.
 The 10-story “Flacks Chessed Tower” will be located in the heart of Jerusalem next to the Machaneh Yehudah open-air market.